hmc-cs111-spring2016/project-ideas/free-2.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+Obviously ContextFree is in a similar domain and I think it's a fantastic language, particularly the recursive ideas.
+The one aspect of it that I'd be trying to improve on is that it generates still frames and would be inconvenient for making animations as you'd have to generate them one frame at a time (although this could be done).
+I've seen or used some tools for abstract animation before (specifically in a class I took called Harmony of Sound and Light that was mostly about abstract animation).
+Some people in the class used Blender (<https://www.blender.org/>) but it's more general than what I want.
+I and many others used POV-Ray (<http://www.povray.org/>) but it uses ray tracing so it's more suited to 3-dimensional modeling.
+In fact my final project was 2-dimensional and it was very notably annoying to get the program to work nicely with a 2-dimensional scene.
+It's not what the program was designed for but it is what the DSL I have in mind would be for.

 ## The Project
 This section examines whether the idea makes for a good CS 111 project.